iseurie/telegram-rs/README.md

 telegram-rs is using the open API provided by Telegram.

 telegram-rs is an unofficial API library and is in no way supported or endorsed by Telegram.

+## License

+telegram-rs is primarily distributed under the terms of both the MIT license and the Apache License (Version 2.0).

 See LICENSE-APACHE and LICENSE-MIT for more details.